matteodem/meteor-easy-search/docs/blaze-components.md

 * placeholder (not required, placeholder)
 * type (not required, type of the input)
 * event (not required, the event to listen on (only "enter" or "keyup" for now))
-* reactive (default true, make the search not reactive if wished)
 * timeout (not required, when to start the search after keyup)
 * allDocsOnEmpty (not required, define if all docs should be returned if the input field is emtpy)